CaptainSharf/SSAD_Project/project_concept/ProjectConcept.md

 	*Gayathri Choda

 ##Description
+- The aim of the initial phase of development is to provide the managers of websites with a tool to assess and predict traffic on their website.
+The idea is to dislpay statistics for various pages, aspects based on filters such as location, type of user and platform of usage.
-The objective is to develop a system that, when integrated into the websites of small/medium businesses, generates content relevant to the user, on the basis of their location, recent activities, industry they belong to (on the basis of content consumed).
+- The objective is to develop a system that, when integrated into the websites of small/medium businesses, generates content relevant to the user, on the basis of their location, recent activities, industry they belong to (on the basis of content consumed).

 ##Profile of Users/Businesses
 -Small Businesses, commercial and private, using Databases to generate information on the basis of location, type of products the visitor to their online interface wants.